prasoonthakur8/openai-encoder/README.md

 **Prasoon Thakur**
 - Website: [prasoonthakur.com](https://prasoonthakur.com)

-Anurag Deep is the developer behind this package.
+Prasoon Thakur is the developer behind this package.
 For more information, projects, and contact, please visit [prasoonthakur.com](https://prasoonthakur.com).